-Fly to Churchill this morning.
-This hospitable outpost town, originally a fur-trading post, is your base for adventure.
-On this 6-day trip, you head to the tundra this evening for your first glimpse of the bears, though you often see them from the bus leaving the airport, even before boarding the polar rover.
+Fly by chartered plane to Churchill this morning.
+This hospitable frontier town, originally a Hudson's Bay Company fur trading post, is your base for adventure.
+Head to the tundra this evening for your first glimpse of the bears, though they can often be seen from the bus as you leave the airport, even before boarding the Polar Rover.

-Unique tundra vehicles are your mobile means for spending time among the polar bears.
-Although they accommodate an average of 35 passengers, there will be just 15, ensuring everyone a window seat.
-Your Expedition Leaders know the best places to view bears, which are waiting for the ice to solidify on Hudson Bay so they may begin the winter seal-hunting season.
-You will spend hours watching them interact, delighted by their antics and rugged beauty.
-From the warmth of your vehicle, you may see mothers with cubs and young adult males play-fighting.
-Your knowledgeable Expedition Leader offers interpretation along the way, explaining the bears’ behavior and how they thrive in such a harsh environment.
-In the evenings, meet for dinner, followed by presentations on wildlife or local cultures.
+Custom-built Polar Rovers are your mobile means for spending time among the bears.
+Though they can accommodate up to 35 passengers, your group will be a maximum of 17, ensuring everyone a window seat and plenty of space.
+Your Expedition Leaders know the best places to observe polar bears, which congregate in the region each fall as they wait for Hudson Bay to freeze, signaling the start of the winter seal-hunting season.
+As you watch them interact, be delighted by their antics and rugged beauty.
+From the warmth of your big vehicle, you may see mothers with cubs, young males play-fighting, or a lone bear ambling over the tundra in solitary majesty.
+Your Expedition Leader interprets all you observe, explaining the bears’ behavior and how they thrive in such a harsh environment.
+In the evenings, meet for dinner and presentations on wildlife and local cultures.

 After breakfast, transfer to the airport for flights home.

-Travel to and from Winnipeg; lunch or dinner on your final day in Churchill; alcoholic beverages; some gratuities, travel insurance; items of a personal nature (telephone calls, laundry, etc.).
+Travel to and from Winnipeg; extensions; optional activities; alcoholic beverages; some gratuities, travel insurance; items of a personal nature (telephone calls, laundry, etc.).